The New School: Athletics and recreation

 In addition to sports, the recreation department offers a myriad of free fitness classes to its community including boxing, dance, HIIT, Pilates, tai chi, yoga, and Zumba.
-Personal training is also offered at an affordable rate ranging from $16.50 to $40 per session.
+Personal training is also offered at a rate ranging from $16.50 to $40 per session.

 Outdoor Adventure trips are offered several times/week and what started to be wilderness in nature (camping, hiking, rafting) has expanded to include excursions such as archery, biking, horseback riding, skiing/snowboarding, surfing, rock climbing and trapeze.

 Yee has increased programming to include a second charitable race that takes place annually in April called the 5K Rabbit Run.
 She has also started the Urban Hunt (a scavenger hunt around campus and the Village) and Club New (a dance party for first-year students the weekend before first day of classes).

 Activist culture and social change

-Historically, The New School has been associated with leftist politics, campus activism, civic engagement, and social change.
-It is a "Periclean University", or member Project Pericles, meaning that it teaches "education for social responsibility and participatory citizenship as an essential part of their educational programs, in the classroom, on the campus, and in the community".
+The New School has been associated with left-leaning politics, campus activism, civic engagement, and social change.
+It is a "Periclean University" (a member of Project Pericles), meaning that it teaches "education for social responsibility and participatory citizenship as an essential part of their educational programs, in the classroom, on the campus, and in the community".
 The New School is one of nine American universities to be inducted into Ashoka's "Changemaker" consortium for social entrepreneurship.

 In 2010, NYC Service awarded New School special recognition in The College Challenge, a volunteer initiative, for the "widest array of [civic] service events both on and off campus".
 Miriam Weinstein also cites the Eugene Lang division in her book, Making a Difference Colleges: Distinctive Colleges to Make a Better World.

+In 2024 during the Gaza war, students participated in pro-Palestinian occupations which called for the divestment from defense companies, an academic boycott of Israeli institutions, amnesty for all students and staff sanctioned by the university for violations of codes of conduct, and an end to the university's collaboration with the NYPD.
+People were arrested, but Donna E. Shalala, the interim president of New School, stated that criminal charges would not be pursued against the student protesters who were arrested.